 2014 Stats: 36 starts, zero wins, five top fives, 16 top 10s, zero poles, 41 laps led, one DNF, 13.3 average start, 12.7 average finish

-High Point: Squeaking his way into the Chase for the Sprint Cup in one of the three slots set by points (Newman, Kenseth, and Biffle).
-The fact that Biffle, Matt Puccia and the No. 16 team had an average finish during the 2014 campaign of 16th, including only three top-5 finishes and zero wins, and still made an appearance in the newly revised Chase is simply astonishing.
+High Point: Squeaking his way into the Chase for the Sprint Cup in one of the three slots set by points (Ryan Newman, Matt Kenseth and Biffle).
+The fact that Biffle, Matt Puccia and the No. 16 team had an average finish during the 2014 campaign of 16th, including only three top-five finishes and zero wins, and still made an appearance in the newly revised Chase is simply astonishing.

 Low Point: The Chase.
 Biffle stayed consistent, flying under the radar at all the wrong times during 2014, including in the Challenger round of the Chase for the Sprint Cup.
 At New Hampshire, the No. 16 machine finished 16th, 21st at Dover and 15th at Kansas.
 That’s not nearly enough strength at the critical time when Biffle needed to flex his muscles on the track and get up in front of the pack.

 Securing just a single top-five finish would have possibly saved his chances of advancing to the Contender round, and although the No. 16 was a weak team in 2014, would have given the team some larger building blocks and confidence going into the offseason.
 A strong finish to the season helps not only the driver and team morale, but also sponsorships, something that Biffle has seemingly never had any issues with until this year losing his longtime sponsor in 3M.